Eurobar vs Krowne – Shocking News!

 With the Eurobar equipment this accounts for nearly half the total height of its chase!
 Assuming a 1.9” vent and 4 ¼” draft beer trunkline (not to mention electrical conduit), the Eurobar chase would be thoroughly crammed!
 Krowne has designed the KMB so all these mechanicals are beautifully separated.
 However, Eurobar is going to be a serviceman’s nightmare, because one or more of the trades will likely have a very tough time servicing their work.

-OTHER FEATURES OF THE KROWNE METAL MODULAR BAR DIE
+OTHER FEATURES OF THE Krowne MODULAR BAR DIE

 The Krowne KMB is shipped standard with outlet boxes behind refrigeration units and blender stations; other boxes can be furnished wherever desired (per the customer’s preferred locations).